 LeNS Survey

 People living with HIV or hepatitis B can experience a range of everyday issues and problems.
-This includes small, day-to-day issues or it may involve larger challenges.
+This can include small, day-to-day issues or larger challenges.

-The Health+Law Legal Needs Study (LeNS) is the first ever national survey of these everyday issues for people living with HIV or hepatitis B. It aims to increase access to justice, and improve the health and wellbeing of people living with HIV or hepatitis B.
+The Health+Law Legal Needs Study (LeNS) survey is the first ever national survey of these everyday legal issues for people living with HIV or hepatitis B.

-The findings of LeNS will be used to inform more comprehensive community legal information, legal services and resources, and clear recommendations to policymakers and government about how to improve the legal environment for people affected by hepatitis B and HIV in Australia.
+The findings of LeNS, drawn from 1000+ online LeNS surveys and 135+ in-depth interviews, will be used to inform more comprehensive community legal information, legal services and resources, and clear recommendations to policymakers and government about how to improve the legal environment for people affected by hepatitis B and HIV in Australia.

 “Hepatitis B is one of Australia’s most significant blood-borne viruses.
 It is heartening to know that we will soon have the first high quality, community owned and driven data on the legal needs and experiences facing this community.”